The next official release of the PMBOK GUIDE is the SIXTH EDITION. It was released in September 2017.

 Make sure to begin to study based on the new PMBOK Guide alone.
 It is readily available at Amazon and leading bookstores world wide.

 Passing the PMP Exam is not about reading the PMBOK Guide or memorizing the ITTOs.
 It takes a good study plan, a determined approach, and consistent study on a daily basis for at least 2-3 months.

 It is more about understanding the Project Management concepts and applying them on scenario questions.

 Studying for the PMP Exam goes a long way towards enriching you and your career, beyond the exam days.
 It will give you a solid grounding in Project Management Practices, and will open up your mind to the possibilities, the opportunities, and a better life.

 Do a self SWOT Analysis, and plan your career.
 Then work the plan.

-Passing the PMP Exam before the changes to the PMBOK Guide Sixth Edition in indeed possible, and you can do it.
+Passing the PMP Exam with the PMBOK Guide Sixth Edition in indeed possible, and you can do it.
 Simply